trengle/CS_Gen/READ_ME.txt

 Here's how it works:

 Step 1.
 Open an empty Nuke scene.
 Step 2.
-Set the workspace to "Script Editor" or otherwise navigate to the Script Editor in Nuke.
+Set the workspace to "Scripting" or otherwise navigate to the Script Editor in Nuke.
 Step 3.
 In a separate text editor, like Notepad, open CS_Gen_4HOME.py Step 4.
 Select All, and Copy the contents of CS_Gen_4AFX.py Step 5.
 Paste the contents into the Script Editor in Nuke.